VedantKale106/MachineMitra/README.md

 - **Random Forest Regressor**: An ensemble model that builds multiple decision trees and merges them to improve accuracy and control overfitting.
 - **Gradient Boosting Regressor**: A powerful model that builds models in a sequential manner, each trying to correct the errors of the previous one.
 - **Decision Tree Regressor**: A non-linear model that splits the data into subsets based on the feature that results in the most significant difference in the target variable.
+- **Support Vector Regressor (SVR)**: A model that uses support vector machines to find a function that deviates minimally from the actual target values while keeping the complexity of the function low.
+- **K-Nearest Neighbors (KNN)**: A model that predicts the target variable by looking at the 'k' closest data points in the feature space and taking an average of their target values.
+- **AdaBoost Regressor**: An ensemble method that combines multiple weak models to create a strong model by adjusting the weights of observations based on the errors of previous models.
+- **Lasso Regression**: A type of linear regression that includes a penalty term to reduce the magnitude of coefficients, effectively performing feature selection.
+- **Ridge Regression**: A type of linear regression that includes a penalty term to shrink coefficients but doesn’t perform feature selection.
+- **Elastic Net**: A combination of Lasso and Ridge regression that balances between feature selection and coefficient shrinkage.
+- **Extra Trees Regressor**: An ensemble method similar to Random Forest but uses a more random approach to split points in the trees, which often leads to better performance.
+- **Histogram-Based Gradient Boosting Regressor**: A variation of Gradient Boosting that uses histogram-based binning for faster and more memory-efficient training.

 ## Data Preprocessing